 - 128GB -$849/£849/€959

 The Pixel 5 is available now for $699 in the US via the Google Store, Google Fi, Verizon, and retailers like Amazon, Best Buy, and Walmart.
 The iPhone 12 is also now available.
 Pricing begins at $799 for the 64GB model when you purchase them via AT&T or Verizon, or $829 with a fully unlocked phone.

 Google Pixel 5 vs iPhone 12: Which one should you choose?

 There’s no doubt that the Pixel 5 is an impressive Android phone for its price tag.
 It has a big 90Hz display, support for Android 11 out of the box, and its camera hardware and software are still solid.
 However, the iPhone 12 also has a lot to offer, with a slightly bigger display, more storage choices, and most importantly a new in-house processor that blows away the one inside the Pixel 5.
 The iPhone 12 also ships with iOS 14 out of the box, and like the Pixel 5 will get updated very quickly with security fixes and major and minor OS updates.
-However, battery life is definately better on the Pixel 5 by a large margin.
+However, battery life is definitely better on the Pixel 5 by a large margin.

 Software and price may be the decider.

 If you absolutely want to get an Android phone over an iPhone, the Pixel 5 is perhaps the best to get in this price range just for the OS updates alone.
 The iPhone 12 has some impressive specs as well, but it is at least $100 more expensive than the Pixel 5.
 Ultimately, it’s up to you if you want to spend that much more money on the iPhone 12, even with its lower amount of battery life.